 If you are thinking of working while you study most employers will need you to prove who you are, so bring some ID with you.
 Your valid passport or birth certificate should be fine.
 You will also need proof of your National Insurance number (like your NI card or an old payslip).
 Please note that there is a restriction on the number of hours full time research students can work, and those on Tier 4 student visas are also limited in the types of job they can do.
 Students should seek the approval of their supervisory team for any paid work undertaken.

-If you are studying at UEA for more than six months, it is university regulation that register with a doctor.
+If you are studying at UEA for more than six months, it is university regulation that you register with a doctor.